Boston Massachusetts, USA Travel Guide

 While Boston is an urban center, nature still finds its way.

-Group nearby attractions to minimize journey duration and maximize your sightseeing day.
+Group nearby attractions to minimize travel duration and get the most out of your sightseeing day.

 Traverse the historic 2.5-mile path at your own pace or join a guided tour for insights.